Olympus 35 SP

 The 35 SP runs on a mercury PX-625 or PX-13 cell for years at a time.
 Today, use the Wein EPX-625, or the PaulBG adapter with any 675 Zinc-Air hearing-aid cell available everywhere (I pay $8.99 for forty at Costco!).

 At 600 grams (21.7 oz.) fully loaded with lens, film and batteries, it's big enough to have every feature one needs, and small enough to take everywhere.
-It's

 The Olympus 35 SP is the best camera ever made by Olympus for serious photography.
 While the newer Olympus XA series is smaller and even more convenient, for the photographer who knows what he's doing and demands a camera with better reliability and better and faster handling than even anything from LEICA, the Olympus 35 SP is the answer.